sson68x/reading-notes/README.md

-# Code 201 Reading Notes
+# Code 201 Reading Notes on HTML & CSS
 ## How People Access the Web
 #### BROWSERS
 - People access websites using software called a **_web browser_**.